Other ADB Members

 |12A - Measures affecting travel and transport (local and international)||

 (i) Public containment has been implemented on 19 March 2020 after the announcement of the State of Emergency on the 19 March; (ii) Border control with Spain through mutual agreement started on 17 March 2020.
-Suspended air, rail, and river connections;
+Suspended air, rail, and river connections; (iii) 14 January 2021, new COVID-19 lockdown to come into force on 15 January 2021.

 |12B - Measures affecting business and workplace||